gnolang/gno/examples/gno.land/p/demo/forms/README.md

 - **Form Creation**: Create new forms with specified titles, descriptions, and fields.
 - **Form Submission**: Submit answers to forms.
 - **Form Retrieval**: Retrieve existing forms and their submissions.
+- **Form Deadline**: Set a precise time range during which a form can be interacted with.

 ## Field Types
 The system supports the following field types: